Breaking News | Between police brutality and brutality against police

-Presenting the unpleasant data, during a virtual meeting with Commissioners of police in the 36 States and FCT, the IGP also revealed that in order to avert violent engagements between the police and the hoodlums who hijacked the #EndSARS protests, some policemen deserted their station as the mob attacked.
+Presenting the unpleasant data, during a virtual meeting with Commissioners of Police in the 36 states and FCT, the IGP also revealed that in order to avert violent engagements between the police and the hoodlums who hijacked the #EndSARS protests, some policemen deserted their stations as the mob attacked.

 Now, what does the whole of this signify?
 First, it portends grave danger for public security in the country.
 Considering the level of physical, psychological and emotional strains that the police have had to grapple with as a result of the various losses it suffered in the aftermath of the EndSARS protest, men and officers of the Nigeria Police Force are understandably distressed.

+ALSO READ: Police Brutality: We’ll dispense justice without fear or favour — Ekiti panel assures

+The academia, public and private institutions, religious and traditional institutions among others are all at one level of dissipation or the other.
+Therefore, if the truth must be established, the police, as it is, merely epitomises what is relatively available in the larger society.

 Where do we, then, go from here?
 Every institution in the country, the police inclusive, need to embrace critical reforms.
 Also, the citizenry must reorder their priority.
-Our efforts at nation-building have been torturous because we have imbibed the wrong attitude to leadership and followership.
+Our efforts at nation building have been tortuous because we have imbibed the wrong attitude to leadership and followership.
 Whatever failure we have recorded as a nation is a collective one.

 Certainly, undue hostility by the people against the police would complicate the situation, thereby spelling doom for public security.
-The delicate nature of the work of the police requires that we empathize with them.
-Going forward, communities, individuals and organisations must strengthen the relationship with the police to enhance security.
+The delicate nature of the work of the police requires that we empathise with them.
+Going forward, communities, individuals and organisations must strengthen relationship with the police to enhance security.

 Also, the appropriate authorities must urgently put up necessary machinery that will usher in the much-needed reforms in the Nigeria Police.
 Funding must be provided for the police to be able to access necessary facilities, training as well as the equipment needed for effective policing.
 The work environment, including the various police barracks, must be redeveloped to give the police the required mental and emotional aptitude needed to carry out their tough assignments.